Installation Guide

 Installing Pinta on Ubuntu

-Pinta is available in default Ubuntu repository.
+Pinta is available in the default Ubuntu repository.
 You can install it using:

-But Pinta from default Ubuntu repository can be an old version, so you may want to install more recent version of Pinta from Pinta maintainers PPA repository.
+But Pinta from the default Ubuntu repository can be an old version, so you may want to install a more recent version of Pinta from the Pinta maintainers PPA repository.
 See below.

 Open terminal with CTRL+ALT+T